-- to measure learning and achievement The assessment: - confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus. - to show likely future success The outcomes: - help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career - help decide whether students part way through a Cambridge International A Level course are making enough progress to continue - guide teaching and learning in the next stages of the Cambridge International A Level course.
+1 to measure learning and achievement

+The assessment confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus.

+2 to show likely future success

+The outcomes help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful.
-Grade descriptions

-Grade descriptions are provided to give an indication of the standards of achievement candidates awarded particular grades are likely to show.
-Weakness in one aspect of the examination may be balanced by a better performance in some other aspect.

-Grade descriptions for Cambridge International A Level History will be published after the first assessment of the A Level in 2021.
-Find more information at www.cambridgeinternational.org/alevel
+The outcomes help students choose the most suitable course or career

+The outcomes help decide whether students part way through a Cambridge International A Level course are making enough progress to continue

+The outcomes guide teaching and learning in the next stages of the Cambridge International A Level course.

-Changes to this syllabus for 2021, 2022 and 2023
+Changes to this syllabus for 2026 and 2027